-The Device Server features complete Ethernet and TCP/IP network support that allows devices in industry with RS-422/485 connectors such as milling machines, measurement instruments, and robots to connect to LAN based automation.
+The Device Server features complete Ethernet and TCP/IP network support that allows devices in industry with RS-232 connectors such as milling machines, measurement instruments, and robots to connect to LAN based automation.
 Other devices typically found on campus networks such as card readers, code readers, lab equipment, medical equipment, and other similar serial devices can now instantly migrate to a TCP/IP network.
-Additionally, by deploying the device server, enable users to monitor and manage up to 256 serial devices from single PC with the help of Serial IP Redirector software for Device Server mode.
+Additionally, by deploying the device server, enable users to monitor and manage up to 256 serial devices from single PC with the help of Serial IP Redirector software.

+Product Illustrations

-Product Illustrations Front View
+Front View of Device Server